 More than 5 years ago I read research about the sinus microbiome (microbial community), and how chronic sinusitis sufferers lack the keystone bacteria Lactobacillus sakei that successfully treats sinusitis.
 There were no probiotics with L. sakei available back then.
 None.
 But we (my family) were able to successfully treat chronic sinusitis with live kimchi, which can contain Lactobacillus sakei (see Sinusitis Treatment Story).
 Kimchi is a wonderful product, but... with kimchi you never know if you're getting L. sakei, and even then it dies off rapidly.
 We went on to experiment with other products for years, with none of them ideal.
 So it is great that finally, after all these years, a product like Lacto Sinus is now available.

 I want to mention that I have been a consultant to the company, and have been testing the product for over a year.
 As usual, I self-experimented to see what works best for me - but of course, only using it when needed (for example, if I start to slide into sinusitis after a cold).
-After 5 years of self-experimentation (as I've described in posts and pages) my sinus microbiome has improved, so at this point I only need to use a little bit for successful results.
+After 5 years of self-experimentation (as I've described in posts) my sinus microbiome has improved, so at this point I only need to use a little bit for successful results.
 What has worked for me is swishing a little of the dry powder in the mouth, and then swallow, and not drink or eat for a least 30 minutes after that (to let it travel to the sinuses).
 Yes, I like the product a lot!